-Pros: Decent glide, inexpensive
+Pros: High heat, inexpensive

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

-The Steam Master produced a measly 20 grams per minute of steam during our testing, which was one of the lowest outputs we measured.
-Additionally, the Steam Master's soleplate has the fewest number of steam holes of any of the models we tested, meaning that small amount of steam is not used to its full capacity.
-Consequently, pressing the burst of steam button on the Steam Master produces a lackluster puff of steam.
-If your clothes tend to sprout stubborn wrinkles, you would be better served looking for a model with a bit more steam power.
+The Steam Master produced a measly 20 grams per minute of steam during our testing.
+This is one of the lowest outputs we measured.
+Additionally, the soleplate has the fewest number of steam holes of any of the tested models.
+There are 7, and they are placed around the perimeter of the soleplate.
+Consequently, pressing the burst-of-steam button produces a lackluster puff.
+If your clothes tend to sprout stubborn wrinkles, you would be better served looking for a model with a bit more power.